calref/cboe/README.md

 - Microsoft Visual Studio 2013/2017
 - scons

 The officially supported method is scons.
+It's set up to work on any platform with any toolset, but only the following have been tested:

+- Mac with Xcode tools
+- Windows with Microsoft Cl
+- Linux with clang or gcc

 The script is currently a work-in-progress and as such may be a little fragile, but we're working on that.
 With luck, just running `scons` will simply do the right thing and build a working executable under _build/Blades of Exile_.
 If not, though, you may have to adjust a few things.

 You can pass the following parameters to scons: